Cape Academy of Mathematics, Science and Technology

-The Cape Academy of Mathematics, Science and Technology, often abbreviated to "Cape Academy", is a co-educational public boarding school, situated in the Constantia Valley of Cape Town, South Africa.
+The Cape Academy of Mathematics, Science and Technology, often abbreviated to "Cape Academy" or "CAMST", is a co-educational public boarding school, situated in the Constantia Valley of Cape Town, South Africa.
 The Cape Academy was founded in 2004 by the Western Cape Education Department to offer quality instruction in the sciences to students from previously disadvantaged backgrounds, as part of the government's strategy to fill the skills gap present in South Africa.

 Establishment

 The Cape Academy was established in 2004 at the site of an old reformatory, the Constantia School for Boys, as initiative by the local education department to improve the results of previously disadvantaged learners in the National Senior Certificate examinations.
 It officially opened its doors on 19 January 2004, with an address by the then Western Cape Premier, Marthinus van Schalkwyk.
 The establishment of the school initially cost the Western Cape Department of Education more than R5 million.